Employment and Benefits

-All J-1 Exchange Visitors and their accompanying family members are required to have health insurance which meets certain federal requirements: $50,000 minimum per accident or illness; $500 maximum deductible per illness; $10,000 provision for medical evacuation; and $7,500 maximum for repatriation.
+All J-1 Exchange Visitors and their accompanying family members are required to have health insurance which meets certain federal requirements: $100,000 minimum per accident or illness; $500 maximum deductible per illness; $50,000 provision for medical evacuation; and $25,000 maximum for repatriation.
 If you will not be paid by NC State and you do not have insurance, then you will need to purchase insurance in the US.
 The Office of International Services (OIS) has information on how to enroll in the recommended health insurance plan that the State of North Carolina has negotiated for unpaid visitors.

 Postdoctoral scholars and House Officers whose pay is subject FICA taxes can enroll in supplementary/voluntary retirement plans offered through the UNC System.
 Information about your supplementary plan options and how to enroll can be found on the NC State Benefits website.

 North Carolina State University recognizes that many of its employees have childcare needs.
 Information pertaining to childcare options can be found at the NCSU Childcare Resource Center.